-The around 190 talented young pianists have graced the Yokohama International Piano Concert stage, playing either solo or with orchestral accompaniment.
+The 180 or more talented young pianists from 28 countries have graced the Yokohama International Piano Concert stage, playing either solo or with orchestral accompaniment.

 Many have gone on to become top-ranked artists with distinguished careers.For young pianists, participation in this Concert is a mark of distinction.

 Selection of the pianists is the work of a planning committee composed of individuals who are themselves top-ranked performers.To be eligible to participate, pianists must be thirty-five or younger and have won awards at two or more international competitions.

 Candidates are carefully screened before final selection is made.

 Since the first Concert, members of the committee have included, in addition to Yamaoka Yuko, such renowned artists as Ohno Kazushi, Katoh Nobuyoshi, Nomura Kohichi, Miyake Yohichiroh, Miyoshi Akira, and Yamada Kazuo.The current committee is composed of Ebi Akiko, whom Yamaoka Yuko designated her successor as committee chair, Hironaka Takashi, Hori Ryosuke, Itoh Kei, and Suda Mamiko.

 The Yokohama International Piano Concert is notable for its long history during which, from the very start, it has received warm and generous support from numerous individuals.

 Particularly noteworthy is Hirose Osamu, who, in a time when facilities for practicing music were rare in Yokohama, built studios equipped with pianos at his own expense and provided them free of charge to the performers.